hypechain/hypechain/README.md

 - **Bool Network**: Bool Network is a permissionless, fully trustless and highly scalable cross-chain interoperability protocol based on Multi-Party Computation (MPC), Zero-Knowledge Proof (ZKP), and Trusted Execution Environment (TEE).
 It proposes a decentralized signature scheme to facilitate arbitrary message transmission and digital asset transfers across heterogeneous networks.
 [Explore Bool Guide](https://github.com/hypechain/bool-guide)

+- **Nexus**: The Nexus Network is a verifiable supercomputer that aggregates the collective power of almost any device, ranging from massive GPU farms to your computer or phone.
+Our goal is to unite the world's computers into a single supercomputer that will be able to prove all the Internet's computations, thus unlocking a new era of verifiable computation.
+[Explore Nexus Guide](https://github.com/hypechain/Nesus-guide)

 💡 **Why Choose Us?**
 At HypeChain, we are more than just a team of developers.
 We are innovators, problem-solvers, and blockchain enthusiasts dedicated to driving forward the decentralized future.
 Our approach is client-centric, focusing on delivering high-quality, reliable, and secure blockchain solutions.